 Notes receivable are stated at the principal amount or net present value if due beyond one accounting cycle.
 Interest on notes receivable is recognized over the term of the note and is calculated using the simple interest method on principal amounts outstanding.
-Management evaluates the collectability of notes receivable annually and at December 31, 2022 and 2021, no allowance was considered necessary.
+The Foundation reviews its allowance for credit losses on a regular basis for adequacy based on risk assessments and considering economic conditions and trends and credit quality indicators, including past write-off experience and payment history.
+Management does not believe that an allowance for credit losses was needed as of December 31, 2023 and 2022.